In order to use MQTT you require an MQTT broker.

 When it comes to choosing an MQTT broker you have three main options:

-- Use you Own Locally Installed Server
+- Use your Own Locally Installed Broker/Server

 - Use a Cloud Based Sever or Virtual Server

 You can install an MQTT broker on your own server hardware including a raspberry Pi.